IknoorSandhu259/Calendar/README.md

 ## How to Use
 Visit the live site: [Live Site](https://iknoorsandhu259.github.io/Calendar/)

-No installation required — runs entirely in the browser.
+No installation required, runs entirely in the browser.

 ## Local Development
 If you want to run it locally: